Migrate (song)

-"Migrate" is a song by American singer Mariah Carey from her eleventh studio album, E=MC² (2008).
+"Migrate" is a song by American singer-songwriter Mariah Carey from her eleventh studio album, E=MC² (2008).
 It was written and produced by Carey and Danja, with additional songwriting from The Clutch and the track's featured artist, T-Pain.
 An up-tempo hip hop club track, it is about Carey's movement on a girls' night out, ranging from the club, the bar, the VIP lounge, the after party and the hotel.
 Critical response to the song was mixed, with many critics disapproving of Carey's decision to use Auto-Tune on her vocals.
 Despite not being a single, in the United States, "Migrate" peaked at number ninety-two on the Billboard Hot 100 chart, ninety-five on the Hot R&B/Hip-Hop Songs chart and sixty-nine on the Pop 100 chart.
 Carey and T-Pain performed the song on Saturday Night Live.

 Background and composition

-"Migrate" is an up-tempo hip hop and club track.
-Lyrically, it is about the freedom and independence of a girls' night out.
-It documents Carey's whereabouts and where she migrates from and to: "from the car to the club to the bar to the VIP lounge to the after-party to the hotel" and contains a reference to Patrón, a brand of Mexican tequila.
-As the song is about movement from one place to another, T-Pain tells her to "bounce" in response.
-Carey displays a sense of "confident, social forwardness" on "Migrate".
-Nick Levine of Digital Spy thought that Carey sounded her "most diva-like" on the song, with the references to champagne being "compliments of the club" while the DJ plays her "jam".
-Melodically, Carey delivers the track over a "repeating" chorus backed by a "descending echo-synth".
-It contains a reduced number of notes in order to further accentuate the hook.
-While Carey employs a "sassy" tone of voice, both her and T-Pain's vocals are processed with Auto-Tune.
+American singer-songwriter Mariah Carey experienced great commercial success with her tenth studio album, The Emancipation of Mimi (2005).
+While conceptualizing its follow-up, E=MC² (2008), she was encouraged by American rapper Jay Z to utilize slang as one of the record's elements.
+Based on her use of the word "migrate" in everyday life, such as when moving between rooms in her house, Carey conceived the song "Migrate" for the album.
+After writing the lyrics and music with Nate "Danja" Hills, Balewa Muhammad, and T-Pain, Carey produced "Migrate" with Danja.
+Brian Garten recorded it with the aid of James "Scrappy" Stassen at Roc the Mic Studios in New York City; Honeysouth Studios in North Miami, Florida; and Circle House Studios in Miami.
+Marcella "Ms. Lago" Araica handled the mixing with assistance from Miguel Bustamente at The Hit Factory in Miami, and Bernie Grundman completed the mastering in Los Angeles.

+Lyrically, "Migrate" details the events of a fast-paced girls' night out.
+Described by Carey as "about migrating from one place to another", she documents moving between car, club, bar, VIP lounge, party, afterparty, and hotel.
+Carey sings: "Once again nothin' jumpin' up in your place / Sick of your Berry buzzin' all in my face."
+Seeking the best club, she hears the DJ playing her favorite song and is given free drinks to boost the venue's reputation.
+Carey describes the intoxicating effects of sipping pinot grigio wine and tells of her penchant for particular men: "If you're inked-up thuggin', that's what I like."
+In his verse, T-Pain raps about the attractiveness of a woman's body, namechecks Carey, and encourages her not to wait for him to buy her a drink.
+References to brands such as the liquor Patrón and the automobiles Lamborghini and Chevrolet are incorporated in the song.
+According to Jennifer Vineyard of MTV News, Carey represents herself "in full diva mode".
+It was described as a party anthem and about living the high life.